Brands That Sponsor Rafael Nadal

 Richard Mille is a Swiss luxury watchmaker.
 Richard Mille has sponsored Nadal since 2010.
 Recently, Nadal has been seen wearing the limited edition RM27-03, which is valued at $725,000.
 Given how expensive these watches are, some of Nadal’s watches have been stolen.

 Racquet maker Babolat has sponsored Nadal since his junior playing days.
-Lately, Nadal has been using the Babolat Pure Aero racquet.
+Lately, Nadal is the face of the Babolat Pure Aero racquet.

 Telefonica is a Spanish telecommunications company that operates around the world under brand names such as Movistar, O2, and Vivo.
 Nadal has been the global ambassador for the company since 2014.